rodmoioliveira/myblog/content/blog/basic-set-operations-in-golang.md

 fmt.Println(A.SubsetOf(B)) // false
 ```

-Good.
-With that, we had implemented the basic set operations supported for sets
+Mission accomplished!
+Due to that, we had implemented the basic set operations
-as an abstract data type.
-All the code for this implementation can be found in
+supported for sets as an abstract data type.
+All the code for this
-this
+implementation can be found in this
 [gist](https://gist.github.com/rodmoioliveira/65281facd4117c37957a2373c5323892).
-Now we can get familiar with some fundamental set properties that we should know
+Now we can get familiar with some fundamental set properties that we should be
-about.
+aware of.

 ### Set Identities